antaldaniel/observatory_workflow/blogposts/blogpost_template.md

 ## Kasia Kulma

-As a software and data engineer, what type of data do you usually use in your day-to-day work and/or open source projects?
+**As a software and data engineer, what type of data do you usually use in your day-to-day work and/or open source projects?**

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-For you, what would be the ultimate dataset, or datasets that you would like to see in the Green Deal Data Observatory?
+**For you, what would be the ultimate dataset, or datasets that you would like to see in the Green Deal Data Observatory?**

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-Why are you excited about being a part of this group and why do you believe that this would be a game changer for researchers and/or policymakers? [and/or, you can add business, too]
+**Why are you excited about being a part of this group and why do you believe that this would be a game changer for researchers and/or policymakers?** [and/or, you can add business, too]

-&lt;optional: Do you have a favorite, or most used open governmental or open science data source?
+**<optional: Do you have a favorite, or most used open governmental or open science data source?
 What do you think about it?
-Could it be improved?>
+Could it be improved?>**

-Is there a number &lt;piece of information as data> that recently surprised you?
-If so, what was it?  \
+**Is there a number <piece of information as data> that recently surprised you?** If so, what was it?**  \

 _Example from Daniel: more people are smoking cigarettes on Earth in 2021 then in 1990.
 Population growth in developing countries replaced the shrinking number of developed country smokers. _

-&lt;optional: Do you have a good example of really good, or really bad use of data science / data curation?>
+*<optional: Do you have a good example of really good, or really bad use of data science / data curation?>*

-From your perspective, what do you see being the greatest problem with open data in 2021?
+**From your perspective, what do you see being the greatest problem with open data in 2021?**

-What do you think the Green Deal Data Observatory can do to make open data more credible in the European economic policy community and be accepted as verified information?
+**What do you think the Green Deal Data Observatory can do to make open data more credible in the European economic policy community and be accepted as verified information?**

 ## Leo Lahti

-As a developer at rOpenGov, what type of data do you usually use in your work?
+**As a developer at rOpenGov, what type of data do you usually use in your work?**

+Add you answer in clear test, and seperate links or add them as markdown links in the clear text.

-In your ideal data world, what would be the ultimate dataset, or datasets that you would like to see in the Green Deal Data Observatory / Economy Data Observatory / Music Data Observatory (_pick your favorite_)?
+**In your ideal data world, what would be the ultimate dataset, or datasets that you would like to see in the Green Deal Data Observatory / Economy Data Observatory / Music Data Observatory (_pick your favorite_)?**

-Why did you decide to join the challenge and why do you think that this would be a game changer for researchers and/or policymakers? [and/or, you can add business, too]
+**Why did you decide to join the challenge and why do you think that this would be a game changer for researchers and/or policymakers?** [and/or, you can add business, too]

-&lt;optional: Do you have a favorite, or most used open governmental or open science data source?
+**<optional: Do you have a favorite, or most used open governmental or open science data source?
 What do you think about it?
-Could it be improved?>
+Could it be improved?>**

-Is there a number &lt;piece of information as data> that recently surprised you?
-What was it?  \
+**Is there a number <piece of information as data> that recently surprised you?
+What was it?**

 _Example from Daniel: more people are smoking cigarettes on Earth in 2021 then in 1990.
 Population growth in developing countries replaced the shrinking number of developed country smokers. _

-From your perspective, what do you see being the greatest problem with open data in 2021?
+**From your perspective, what do you see being the greatest problem with open data in 2021?**

-What can the Green Deal Data Observatory do to make open data more credible in the European economic policy community and be accepted as verified information?
+**What can the Green Deal Data Observatory do to make open data more credible in the European economic policy community and be accepted as verified information?**

 # Service developer interviews / blogposts